 Scottish Water may only liaise with the customer about the technical issue in question; there will not be any further discussion on the application.
 Further discussion would include comments on the timescales of the application or any other commercial issues relating to the application or Licensed Provider.

 The Licensed Provider may request that Scottish Water assists the Non-Household Customer with the technical aspects of what is needed to complete the application such that Scottish Water may complete the technical assessment of the design.
-The purpose of this assistance is to ascertain information necessary for Scottish Water to issue Technical Approval, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a DIA under Process 14.
+The purpose of this assistance is to ascertain information necessary for Scottish Water to issue Technical Approval, and may include, as required, technical discussions about the location and/or size of the connection design being proposed; a visit to the site for such purposes; discussions about the nature and/or quality of documentation to support the application (such as on site and off-site drawings, the location of the proposed main, plumbing schematics etc.) For the avoidance of doubt, this assistance will not include design or consultancy services such as the production of drawings and/or documentation or modelling, unless the modelling is specifically requested in the context of a PDE under Process 14.

 Process:-